 Volunteer in Public Programs

 Exhibit Maintenance – From Tree Houses to Fairy Houses and much more, we need your help to maintain them.
-Help by re-stocking and general tidying up.
+Help by re-stocking materials, dusting, wiping and general tidying up.
 Schedule is flexible.
+We provide all materials.
 This is perfect for our volunteers that are available on the weekends or who would like to work as a family.

 Historic Buildings Tour Guides – Enjoy history?
-Share that passion with our visitors by leading public tours of historic Lachford Hall and Painter Library.
+Share that passion with our visitors by interpreting information about of historic Lachford Hall.
 We are looking for engaging individuals to share fact based stories of our historic buildings.
 Training provided.

-Office Help– Want to keep your office skills sharp and help out staff?
+Clerical assistance – Want to keep your office skills sharp and help out staff?
 From keying data, completing mailings, and editing documents, this job is great for someone who enjoys computer work.
-Must know basic e-mailing and have great attention to detail.
+Must know Microsoft Word, basic e-mailing, and have great attention to detail.
 Knowledge of Excel and mail merge is desirable.
 Training provided.

 When: year-round; one morning per week or as needed

-Summer Camp Assistants– Work with our education team helping campers with games, hikes, crafts and projects.
+Summer Camp Junior Counselors– Work with our education team engaging campers with games, hikes, crafts and projects.
 We are looking for mature young adults (ages 14 to 21) who would like to explore opportunities in environmental education, have fun and acquire leadership skills.
 Some experience with camp programs whether in attendance or leading is helpful.
 Deadline for application is May 1.

 When: Weekdays (8:30 a.m. to 3:30 p.m.) in one-week increments from late June to mid-August.
 Minimum commitment is 2 weeks.
 Call Liz Hornbach, Youth Programs Manager at 610-566-9134, ext.
 202, or click here to get more information and click here to download a Camp Counselor application form.